 Why is ESCUD doing this for “free?”
 The president of ECUD (Doug Wadsworth) has already been doing this work for his own small credit union (Tri-CU), but kept getting ignored.
 With the backing of other small CU endorsements, it makes the efforts much more productive (now they listen), and can benefit us all.

 What about my Credit Union Trade Association?
 This is solely a nonprofit "social welfare advocacy" organization, which does not compete with trade associations.
 Endorsement of ECUD is welcome to credit unions who are also members of credit union trade associations, and it is recognized they provide valuable services that are far outside our capability or scope.
+ESCUD would love to partner with any national or regional associations, in regards to our regulatory relief advocacy priorities!
+We also encourage trade associations to prioritize proportionate small CU representation on their leadership boards, as well as cap their dues on the biggest CUs (to ensure small CU voices aren't over-shadowed).
+We recognize both ACU and DCUC for doing this already - Thank you!

 Will ESCUD be endorsing political candidates or parties?
 No, the organization is focused on encouraging any relevant person or agency to reduce the regulatory burden on small credit unions, regardless of party affiliation.